You can integrate JotForm with Process Street workflow runs using Zapier.

-This allows you to have checklists automatically generated when you receive a new JotForm submission.
-By setting up this particular integration, it will save you from having to manually transfer critical data, in addition to having to launch new Process Street checklists yourself.
+This allows you to have workflows run automatically when you receive a new JotForm submission.
+By setting up this particular integration, it will save you from having to manually transfer critical data, in addition to having to run a Process Street workflow yourself.

 Let’s get started.

 You will need the “IT Support Process” workflow added to your account for this to happen.

 Add the workflow to your account either by clicking the above hyperlink or pressing “Edit checklist” on the embed below.

 For this use case, you can use the free JotForm template “IT Service Request Form-2“.
 You should add a dropdown field to this template titled “Operating System“, with three options to choose from – Windows 10, macOS, and Linux Ubuntu.